lubomyrV/sfMetadataTool/README.md

 Here is an article that describes how it works https://medium.com/@lubomyr.voloschak/salesforce-metadata-api-f7aa2fb94f76

+Here is a link to the app https://convenient-hendrika-sol-185-febc3e53.koyeb.app/

 In order to compile this app - the following tools are needed:

 1) JRE,JDK v.8